ATraderLife/backtest_methodology/README.md

 ### Why does this make any difference?
 As we saw on the ["The permutational problem"](#The-permutational-problem), each extra setting multiplies the total iterations by it's options.
 So if we remove a setting we can divide the total.

-So, keeping the `ShortEntry` to false drops the total to 140,321,376.
+So, setting the `ShortEntry` to false, the total drops to 140,321,376.
-Then, keeping the `LongEntry` to true drops the total to 70,160,688.
+Then, setting the `LongEntry` to true, the total is 70,160,688.
 Then, by not iterating through the `SL % for Short Entries` (since it does not affect the longs), we can divide by 31 to get 2,263,248.
 Doing the same for the `TP % for Short Entries`, we divide again by 31, for a total of 73,008.
 Finally, keeping the `Entry_numbers` (another setting that only affects short entries) a constant, we divide by 4 for a final total of 18,252.

-With our current speed, we can iterate though 18,252 options in **6 hours and 20 minutes**.
+With our current speed, we can iterate through 18,252 options in **6 hours and 20 minutes**.
 ## Running the tests
 ### Did you run any tests or are you all talk
 We did run tests on the `BINANCE:ETHUST` pair on the 1 hour chart.